Basis (linear algebra): Analysis

 The common feature of the other notions is that they permit the taking of infinite linear combinations of the basis vectors in order to generate the space.
 This, of course, requires that infinite sums are meaningfully defined on these spaces, as is the case for topological vector spaces – a large class of vector spaces including e.g. Hilbert spaces, Banach spaces, or Fréchet spaces.

-The preference of other types of bases for infinite-dimensional spaces is justified by the fact that the Hamel basis becomes "too big" in Banach spaces: If X is an infinite-dimensional normed vector space which is complete (i.e. X is a Banach space), then any Hamel basis of X is necessarily uncountable.
+The preference of other types of bases for infinite-dimensional spaces is justified by the fact that the Hamel basis becomes "too big" in Banach spaces: If X is an infinite-dimensional normed vector space that is complete (i.e. X is a Banach space), then any Hamel basis of X is necessarily uncountable.
 This is a consequence of the Baire category theorem.
 The completeness as well as infinite dimension are crucial assumptions in the previous claim.
-Indeed, finite-dimensional spaces have by definition finite bases and there are infinite-dimensional (non-complete) normed spaces which have countable Hamel bases.
-Consider $c_{00}$, the space of the sequences $x=(x_n)$ of real numbers which have only finitely many non-zero elements, with the norm $\|x\|=\sup_n |x_n|$.
+Indeed, finite-dimensional spaces have by definition finite bases and there are infinite-dimensional (non-complete) normed spaces that have countable Hamel bases.
+Consider $c_{00}$, the space of the sequences $x=(x_n)$ of real numbers that have only finitely many non-zero elements, with the norm $\|x\|=\sup_n |x_n|$.
 Its standard basis, consisting of the sequences having only one non-zero element, which is equal to 1, is a countable Hamel basis.